Icy moonquakes: Seismic sources on icy moons

 Tidal interactions are the primary driver of seismic activity on icy moons.
 The gravitational pull of their host planets induces tidal stresses and heating on these satellites through diurnal cycles and non-synchronous rotation.
 These stresses manifest as tectonic features such as strike slip faults, normal faults, and scarp faces observed on the surface of Europa, Ganymede, and Enceladus.
 Seismicity driven by diurnal tides is likely to produce more frequent but low magnitude events, whereas activity linked to non-synchronous rotation may generate less frequent but potentially higher magnitude events, with estimates ranging up to Mw ≈5.3 or ≈6.0 depending on the shear modulus of icy crust.

 In addition to tidal forces, several other geological processes are thought to generate moonquakes on icy satellites, including impact events, cryovolcanism, and internal silicate tectonic activity.
 Although impacts are relatively rare on moons like Europa, they can still produce detectable seismic disturbances.
 Ganymede, for example, is estimated to experience roughly twice as many impacts as Europa, though these typically occur at lower velocities—about 30% less—potentially reducing their seismic effectiveness.
 Cryovolcanism is another possible contributor to seismic activity on icy moons.
 This phenomenon involves fracturing older terrain and extruding water, slushy ice, or warm ductile ice from the subsurface.
 Cryovolcanic activity is generally classified into effusive and eruptive forms, the latter of which can produce distinct seismic signals during eruptions.
 Evidence of widespread cryovolcanic resurfacing has been observed on bodies such as Ganymede and Europa.
 Some icy moons may also harbor geologically active silicate interiors, which can support tectonic processes that generate seismic energy.
 High-resolution imagery from the Galileo mission suggests that Ganymede's surface has undergone significant modification through tectonic resurfacing, where older features are disrupted or replaced by fault-induced activity—an interpretation that has also been proposed for Enceladus.

 Observed features and evidence

 Europa

 Europa has a young (<60 Ma), ice-covered surface shaped by a long and complex history of tectonic activity.
 Its crust is marked by numerous fractures and relatively few large craters, pointing to recent resurfacing.
 Prominent geological features include ridges, troughs, bands, and surface undulations.
-Troughs, often V-shaped and curved, are thought to form through tension similar to crevasses on Earth.
+Troughs, often V-shaped and curved, are thought to form through tension similar to crevasse on Earth.
 Ridges—Europa's most common landform—typically appear in double formations flanking a central trough and are believed to result from various extensional forces such as tidal stress or subsurface activity.
 Bands are another distinct feature, defined by sharp edges and evidence of lateral movement, suggesting significant strike-slip motion.
 Their structure can often be reconstructed through geometric modeling, highlighting Europa's active and dynamic ice shell.